timvandeusen/preworkstudyguide/README.md

 # <Prework Study Guide>

-## Study guide to help with coding throughout the bootcamp.
+## Study guide to help with coding throughout the course.

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
+Career change.
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+I built this project to give me useful tips that will help me later.
 - What problem does it solve?
 - What did you learn?
+I learned the steps and processes to build a webpage.